 If you’re a close company that’s paid tax on a loan to a participator, you may be able to reclaim that tax.
 Once the loan has been repaid, released or written off, if the relief is due, you can either:

 - use the online form service - you’ll need to sign in to or set up a Government Gateway account

 You must fill in a separate form for each claim.

 To make a claim online, your Business Tax Account will need to have either your:

 - VAT reference number

 You can add the UTR or VAT reference number from the homepage of your Business Tax Account.

 Once you have made a claim online, you’ll get a reference number to track the progress of your claim.

 You’ll need to fill in the postal form fully before you can save it as a PDF file or print it.
 You can’t save a partly completed form so have all your information with you before you start to fill it in.

-- your Unique Taxpayer Reference
+- your UTR